MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 1. Create a monitoring definition in a YAML file.
 For a sample out-of-box definition, see the following YAML code, which is also available in the [azureml-examples repository](https://github.com/Azure/azureml-examples/blob/main/cli/monitoring/out-of-box-monitoring.yaml).

    Before you use this definition, adjust the values to fit your environment.
-For `endpoint_deployment_id`, use a value in the format `azureml:<endpoint-name>:<model-name>`.
+For `endpoint_deployment_id`, use a value in the format `azureml:<endpoint-name>:<deployment-name>`.

    :::code language="yaml" source="~/azureml-examples-main/cli/monitoring/out-of-box-monitoring.yaml":::